arkeodev/python/README.md

 ### Coming Soon

-#### Python Base
-- **python_basics.ipynb**: A comprehensive guide to Python basics, covering fundamental syntax and programming concepts.

 #### Libraries
 - **numpy.ipynb**: An introduction to NumPy, a fundamental package for scientific computing in Python.
 - **pandas.ipynb**: A notebook on Pandas, a powerful data manipulation and analysis library.
 - **pydantic.ipynb**: A guide on using Pydantic for data validation and settings management using Python type annotations.
 - **scikit-learn.ipynb**: A comprehensive introduction to scikit-learn, a machine learning library for Python.

-#### Architecture
+#### Design Patterns
-- Here will be added several design pattern definitions and implementations.
+- Here you can see several design pattern explanations and implementations.
--
-#### Concurrency
-- Here will be added several concurrency patterns and implementations.
-- **asyncio.ipynb**: A notebook covering asynchronous programming in Python using the asyncio library.

 ## Getting Started